ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 Thankfully, the ``initialize_sex`` method is much simpler than the previous initializer.
 Here, we simply call another randomness stream convenience method ``self.sex_randomness.choice`` to randomly assign a sex to each simulant.
-We then update the population via population view with these new values just like before.
+We then initialize the population via population view with these new values just like before.

 The ``on_time_step`` method
 +++++++++++++++++++++++++++